JemmaEagleson/AAD118/README.md

 I feel this is an inspiring piece of work as it shows that you can break the 'rules' of photography and still take a stunning shot which feels interesting and balanced.

+#####Paul Sutherland
+Paul Sunderland has been shooting underwater photography professionally for more than 15 years.
+Thinking back over those years and the five preceding when I was shooting as much as I could, whenever time allowed, I keep trying to find a seminal memory in which those years are rooted.
+I can't.
+My mind

+he eye of an ember parrotfish

+Photo Tip: Get creative with macro photography by shooting the subject from an unexpected angle.
+Try different lighting, as well, using front lighting for deeper color saturation and side lighting to highlight texture.